rolextm/ASR33-dterm/README.txt

 delay=5 and crwait=250 so you can copy/paste long programs without any errors.

+Added new keyword "raw <filename>" to send raw binary data.
+This command directly send files without any alteration, enabling you to send the RIM and BIN Loader and the applications without leaving dterm.

 dterm is a simple terminal emulator, which doesn't actually emulate